finanalyst/collection/README.md

 It is possible to specify `path` but it must be relative to the plugin's sub-directory.

-More information about these plugins can be found in the documentation in the `Raku::Pod::Render` distribution.

 ### Compilation
 Note that the structure files are rendered after the `compilation` stage, BUT the information for rendering the structure files, that is the custom blocks and the templates must accompany a `render ` plugin.
-Compilation plugins are to process the data accumulated during the rendering of the content files, and to make it available for the custom blocks / templates that will be invoked when the structure documents are rendered.
+Compilation plugin callables are to process the data accumulated during the rendering of the content files, and to make it available for the custom blocks / templates that will be invoked when the structure documents are rendered.

 The `compilation` key must point to a Raku program that delivers a sub object